 This program is designed for those new to federal criminal defense practice and addresses topics such as discovery and motion practice, pleas and proffers, the Bail Reform Act, and the basics of the sentencing guidelines.
 Limited financial assistance may be available to non-federal defender registrants for travel purposes.

 The Winning Strategies Seminar brings together a dynamic group of attorneys and other legal professionals to speak on a wide variety of topics, all specifically designed to keep CJA practitioners abreast of the most recent and important developments in federal criminal defense.
 Sessions include both large plenary lectures as well as smaller breakout sessions that meet the specific needs of the advanced practitioner and the less experienced attorney alike.
-The anticipated sessions will include such topics as a Supreme Court update, defending gun, drug, immigration, and RICO cases, implicit bias, sentencing issues, ethics, and more.
-Also being presented, for those new to federal criminal defense practice, is the Fundamentals of Federal Criminal Defense Seminar, which is described below.
-Participants must register for each program separately.
-Limited financial assistance may be available to non-federal defender registrants for travel expenses.
+The anticipated sessions will include such topics as a Supreme Court update, busting bond myths and winning pretrial release, dismantling the conspiracy charge (pretrial through trial), defending drug, conspiracy and immigration cases, implicit bias, sentencing issues, ethics and more.
+For those new to federal criminal defense practice, the Fundamentals of Federal Criminal Case will occur concurrently on January 30, 2020.
+Please register separately for the Fundamentals program.

 Race in the Federal Criminal Court: Strategies in Pursuit of Justice

-Race in the Federal Criminal Court: Strategies in Pursuit of Justice is designed to educate attorneys appointed pursuant to the Criminal Justice Act about the many ways race impacts the administration of justice in federal court and provide them with strategies to combat racial injustice in the criminal justice system.
-Areas to be addressed include implicit bias, jury selection and Batson challenges, and racial disparities in charging, pleas, and sentencing.
-In addition, sessions devoted to the use of experts, motions practice, and sentencing reform will be presented in both plenary and breakout sessions.
+Race in the Federal Criminal Court: Strategies in Pursuit of Justice is designed to educate attorneys appointed pursuant to the Criminal Justice Act and those who work with them, about the many ways race impacts the administration of justice in federal court and provide them with strategies to combat racial injustice in the criminal justice system.
+Areas to be addressed include implicit bias, jury selection and Batson challenges, and racial disparities in detention hearings, charging, pleas, and at sentencing.
+In addition, sessions devoted to motions practice, and racial disparities in assessment tools employed in the context of pretrial detention hearings and under the First Step Act, as well as litigating race under the Fourth Amendment will be presented in both plenary and breakout sessions.